 In the fall of 2015, voters approved a bond referendum that included $13.4M for a new 35,000-square-foot library to serve the growing population in the north side of the county; site to be determined.
 The bond also included $6.4M for the renovation and expansion of the Missouri City Branch; the expansion would include a 3-story, 9,600-square-foot addition to the existing building.

 With the addition of four new 3D printers in the fall of 2016, FBCL continued to stay on the forefront of implementing innovative technology for the citizens of the county.
 Located at George Memorial Library, the Sienna Branch, the Cinco Ranch Branch, and in the makerspace area of the Mamie George Branch, the 3D printers help people of all ages develop the skills and competencies they need to thrive in a high-tech world.

 The Missouri City Branch closed in the summer of 2017 so that renovations and expansion of the building could begin.
 The expansion includes more meeting-room and study-room space, as well as additional space for public computers.
-The work is expected to be completed in 2019.
+The library re-opened on June 1, 2019.

 At the end of 2017, construction began on the new Mission Bend Branch Library, a project made possible by CAD-6 funding.